Research Associate (Fixed Term)

 On the online form, in the suitability for the role section, you should explain the reasons for your application and how your knowledge, skills and experience match the requirements of the role.
 The full contact details for two professional referees should be provided; please note that we will assume that you are happy for us to approach your referees at any stage, unless you indicate otherwise in the space provided on the form.

-The closing date for applications is midnight on 13 April 2025.
-Interviews will be held on 24 April 2025.
+The closing date for applications is midnight on 31 August 2025.
+Interviews will take place shortly after the closing date.

-Please quote reference PM45497 on your application and in any correspondence about this vacancy.
+Please quote reference PM46984 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.